 Douglas P. Morris is a co-founder of Bio-Path serving as its Vice President of Corporate Development, Secretary and a Director.
 Since 1993, Mr. Morris has been an officer and director of Celtic Investment, Inc., a financial services company.
 Celtic Investment owns Celtic Bank, an FDIC insured industrial loan company chartered under the laws of the State of Utah.
 Since 1990, Mr. Morris owns and operates Hyacinth Resources, LLC ("Hyacinth").
 Hyacinth is a privately held business consulting firm.
 Hyacinth consults with privately held and publicly held corporations relating to management, merger and acquisitions, debt and equity financing, capital market access, and market support for publicly traded securities.
 Hyacinth also holds investments purchased by Mr. Morris.
-Mr. Morris has recently formed Sycamore Ventures, LLC, a privately-held consulting firm.
+In 2007, Mr. Morris formed Sycamore Ventures, LLC, a privately-held consulting firm.
 Mr. Morris has a BA from Brigham Young University and a Masters in Public Administration from the University of Southern California.

 Dr. Thomas Garrison is a practicing medical doctor with over twenty years experience in the clinical medical field with extensive administration responsibilities.
 He is residency trained and board certified in emergency medicine.
 He has extensive experience in high-acuity, high-volume emergency departments with large trauma referral bases.
-He continues to be Chief or Chair person over hospital Emergency Departments and has co-authored several textbooks on emergency medicine.
+He has co-authored several textbooks on emergency medicine.
 In addition to his professional medical career, he has been involved in a number of successful entrepreneurial pursuits.
-He is currently involved in Advanced Laser Clinics, Inc., serving as Corporate Medical Director for this growing national company.
+He is currently involved as the Medical Director of Sono Bello Body Contour Centers and has ownership in several of the centers.
+Sono Bello is a nationally growing Company, specializing in minimally invasive liposuction and non-invasive body contouring.
 He is responsible for medical oversight, written policies, regulatory input, equipment selection, pharmaceuticals, training and other medically relevant issues.

+He was formally involved with Advanced Laser Clinics, Inc., serving as Corporate Medical Director.
 He received his Doctor of Medicine, Uniformed Services University of the Health Sciences, Bethesda, Maryland in 1982, and his Bachelor of Science; Chemistry Major, Engineering Minor from the University of Utah in 1978.

-Dr. Gillian Ivers-Read.
-Dr. Ivers-Read is and has been since April 2002, Executive Vice President, Development Operations of Pharmion Corp., a publicly held biotech company.
-From 1996 to 2001, Dr. Ivers-Read held various regulatory positions with Hoechst Marion Roussel and its successor Aventis Pharmaceuticals, Inc., where she most recently held the position of Vice President, Global Regulatory Affairs.
-From 1994 to 1996, Dr. Ivers-Read was Vice President, Development and Regulatory Affairs for Argus Pharmaceuticals and from 1984 to 1994 she served as a regulatory affairs director for Marion Merrell Dow.
+Gillian Ivers-Read.
+Ms. Ivers-Read is currently head of Techinical Operations at Clovis Oncology, a recently formed bio-technology company.
+Since, April 2002, Ms. Ivers-Read had been Executive Vice President, Development Operations of Pharmion Corp., a publicly held biotech company.
+From 1996 to 2001, Ms. Ivers-Read held various regulatory positions with Hoechst Marion Roussel and its successor Aventis Pharmaceuticals, Inc., where she most recently held the position of Vice President, Global Regulatory Affairs.
+From 1994 to 1996, Ms. Ivers-Read was Vice President, Development and Regulatory Affairs for Argus Pharmaceuticals and from 1984 to 1994 she served as a regulatory affairs director for Marion Merrell Dow.